Originally published May 26, 2016. Updated August 15, 2017 with some tweaks on January 10, 2018.

 - Takase became a Kenshuusei in March 2015.

 - In the 2017 event, it was announced that Takase was going to be part of “a theatre-focused section.”
+While she still performs alongside the Kenshuusei, Takase is considered a fully debuted member of Hello!
+Project.

 - 2016 Judge’s Dance Award Winner.